 JOIN THE MOVEMENT

-TO REGENERATE NORTH SHORE AGRICULTURE LANDS AND INCREASE LOCAL FOOD PRODUCTION
+TO REGENERATE NORTH SHORE AGRICULTURE LANDS & INCREASE LOCAL FOOD PRODUCTION

 Our mission is to increase local production and consumption of fruit tree and canoe crops in our North Shore community to reduce our reliance on imports.
 We advocate for farming in a way that honors the understanding and practices of stewards from the past, while cultivating the health and well-being of this generation and those to come.

 We start all of our work with a 2 hour consultation, which includes an in-person site visit and a write-up of recommendations, along with a soil fertility test to identify any pH or nutrient imbalances.
-Start working with us by selecting the button below.
+Learn more about our services and how we can work with your farm.

 Regenerative Management Plans: A well-organized farm enables you to grow healthy crops in a way that is enjoyable.
 Farming involves a lot of tasks from prepping new growing areas and restoring soil health and nutrient cycling, to selecting main crops, planning crop rotations and inter-cropping, projecting sales, identifying opportunities to collaborate with other local growers, securing markets and buyers, setting-up irrigation and managing crop nutrients, pest & disease, water use, and drainage.